atsipenyuk/stan_pwa/README.md

 # stan_pwa
-CmdStan module for meson decay PWA
+CmdStan module for meson decay Partial Wave Analysis

 The project <b>stan_pwa</b> is an extension module to CmdStan (https://github.com/stan-dev/cmdstan).
 Its purpose is to simplify modelling partial wave analysis